 - Refusal of care

-When your loved one needs more care than what can be provided at home, it becomes necessary to find a memory care facility with around-the-clock 24-hour supervision to keep residents safe.
+When your loved one needs more care than what can be provided at home, finding a memory care facility with around-the-clock, 24-hour supervision to keep residents safe may become necessary.

 What is Hospice Care?

 Hospice care is provided to people who are experiencing an advanced, life-limiting illness.
-A loved one who has about six months or less of their life expectancy remaining would likely be in hospice care.
+A loved one with about six months or less of their life expectancy would likely be in hospice care.
 Hospice care encourages families to cherish their loved one’s remaining time and give them the highest quality of life and comfort possible.

 - Palliative care and symptom control